 I bought this book last year for our upcoming trip since we are staying onsite and will be purchasing all our meals.
 I am using it to determine where we can get the best value for our money while at the same time trying new places.

 There you have it!
 Seven tips for saving money at Disney.
 For Disney fans, visiting the parks offer an unrivaled experience, in my opinion.
 Look for ways that you can save money without impacting the quality of your time away.
-These small tips can easily save a couple hundred dollars to your bottom line.
+These small tips can easily save a couple of hundred dollars to your bottom line.
 Plan, budget and have fun.
 The memories will last a lifetime.

 Do you have any money-saving Disney tips?
 Please share in the comments!